mrvxk/middleware-todo/README.md

 access this UI externally, you would also configure Docker to expose this internal port to an external port.
 The choice of the external port is flexible, allowing you to select a port that fits your network configuration and avoids conflicts with other services.

+### Environment Variables

+TODO: Explanation of all possible envs